 Vice-Chancellor’s Alumni Awards

 The Vice-Chancellor’s Alumni Awards celebrate and recognise the many diverse achievements of Surrey’s growing and vibrant alumni community – locally, nationally and across the world.
-Nominations for the 2021 awards are now open.
+Nominations for the 2021 awards are now closed - thank you to everyone who put a nomination in this year.

 Awards are presented to graduates of the University of Surrey and our predecessor institution, Battersea College of Technology, who have made an outstanding contribution in their profession, through exemplary service to the University or the wider society, through service of a personal or humanitarian nature or through contributions to the arts, charities, business or academia.